fuguo0916/gitnotes/machine_learning/lihongyi2021/lecture06_GAN.md

 A generator is a network which takes $x$ and $z$ as the input, where we get $z$ by sampling from a simple distribution, such as Gaussian Distribution.
 And the output $y$ is a complex distribution.

 Take video prediction for example.
 In traditional way, the input $x$ is previous frames, and the output $y$ is the next frame.
-Because all common probabilities exists in $x$ while there is no specific choice.
+Because all common probabilities exist in $x$ while there is no specific choice.
 So we add a simple distribution $z$, then the output $y$ turns out a distribution.

 ### Why distribution?
 + Especially for tasks that need "creativity" (same input to different outputs)